 Strike Water Temperature

-Which to Add First: Strike Water or Grain?
+Which Comes First?
+Strike Water or Grain?

 Most beginning brewers usually want to know if you add the strike water to the grain or add the grain to the strike water.
 There really is no correct answer.
 The consensus is that it is going to depend on your individual system.

 The concern at this stage is to prevent the grains from creating dough-like balls when the water and grain mix.
 Proper and thorough stirring of the working mash should combat this problem no matter which element is added to the mash tun first.
 The mash tun is the vessel used when combining the heated water and grains to make the mash.